DataDog/dd-trace-py/docs/advanced_usage.rst

 Priority Sampling
 ^^^^^^^^^^^^^^^^^

-Priority sampling gives you control over whether or not a trace will be propagated.
-This is done by associating a priority attribute on a trace that will be propagated along with the trace.
-The priority value informs the Agent and the backend about how to deal with the trace.
-To read more about priority sampling check out our documentation `here
+To learn about *what* sampling is check out our documentation `here
 <https://docs.datadoghq.com/tracing/getting_further/trace_sampling_and_storage/#priority-sampling-for-distributed-tracing>`_.

 By default priorities are set on a trace by a sampler.
 The sampler can set the